Damdev-95/dareyio-projects/project4.md

 * Node.js (JavaScript runtime environment) – Accepts requests and displays results to end user

 ## Step 1: Install NodeJs
+* Node.js is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
+Node.js is used in this tutorial to set up the Express routes and AngularJS controllers

 ## Step 2: Install MongoDB